mingshuwang/mingshu-website/content/publication/enlighten-244644/index.md

   (BLUE); therefore, spatial model might be required for analysing any antecedents and consequences of such phenomena.
 These results have implications in marketing and management strategies.
-publication: '*International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences*'
+publication: '*International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences*, XLI-B2, pp. 573--576'
+  Information Sciences*'
 doi: 10.5194/isprs-archives-xli-b2-573-2016
 links: